GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/code/README.md

 2. Fossil Fuel Price Prediction

-Use LSTM and GRP model to predicte the [oil](https://github.com/GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/blob/main/code/Oil_Price_Prediction.ipynb), [coal](https://github.com/GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/blob/main/code/coal_Prediction.ipynb), [natral gas](https://github.com/GreenComp-ERC/Shilin_ImpactOfFossilFeulPrice/blob/main/code/Natural_Gas_Prediction.ipynb) price from 2035 to 2100 based on historical fossil fuel price.
+Use LSTM and GRP model to predicte the [fossil fuel price]()  from 2026 to 2035 based on historical fossil fuel price.

 3. Evaluate The Impact